Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

 We have deployed our predict api in the cloud using Cloud Run.
-The image of the container predict_api is automatically created by a trigger in Cloud Build, then pulled into Cloud Run.
+The image of the container predict_api is automatically created by a trigger in Cloud Build, then pulled into Cloud Run (manually).
 You can view the api through https://kidsndogs.dk/docs (which is a domain we bought) or https://predict-api-2tq5wj26ma-lz.a.run.app/docs (which is the assigned gcp domain) where you can try to upload a .wav file of the correct length (one is included in tests/) under POST "/predict".
 It may take some time to complete the first request, but the consequtive requests have lower latency.
 (This issue is described in an github issue).
-The root directory is just showing a health scheck.
+The root directory is just showing a health check.

 ### Question 23